IvanNilash1206/Face-recognition/README.md

 -requirements.txt: List of required Python packages.
 -README.md: Project documentation.

-##Acknowledgments
+## Acknowledgments
--**Deepface:** A lightweight face recognition and facial attribute analysis library for Python.
+- **Deepface:** A lightweight face recognition and facial attribute analysis library for Python.
--**OpenCV:** An open-source computer vision library for image and video processing.
+- **OpenCV:** An open-source computer vision library for image and video processing.